Common Names: garcinia cambogia, garcinia, Malabar tamarind, brindle berry

-- Garcinia cambogia (Malabar tamarind) is native to India and Southeast Asia.
-The rind of its fruit is used to flavor fish curries and preserve food.
+- Garcinia cambogia is native to India and Southeast Asia.
+The fruit pulp and rind have long been used in Asian countries as a condiment and food preservative.

 - The rind contains a chemical called hydroxycitric acid (HCA), which has been studied for its effect on appetite.
 Garcinia cambogia supplements with HCA are marketed for weight loss.